The problem is that poorly taken photos disconnect you with clients.

 - Use a tripod to still the camera and use the timer (so you aren’t holding it when the camera shoots) to eliminate the unsteadiness of the hand.

-- Using a photo editor like Photoshop, you can sharpen an image if focus isn’t good.
+- If using a photo editor like Photoshop, you can sharpen an image to give it a sharp look (g00d).
+Look for the “sharpen image” feature.

 - Use a photo editor to crop and resize it to fit your site nicely.

 Your photo will be used in many places – it’s very important!